-The amendments to the CLC will also provide the Canada Industrial Relations Board with greater authority.
-The Board will now have the power to appoint an external adjudicator to rule on matters relating to occupational health and safety, hours of work, wages, vacations and holidays, and the new provisions of administrative monetary penalties.
+It should be noted that these changes are some of many to come.
+Future amendments to the CLC that are still to come into force will also provide the Canada Industrial Relations Board with greater authority.
+The Board will gain the power to appoint an external adjudicator to rule on matters relating to occupational health and safety, hours of work, wages, vacations and holidays, along with new provisions of administrative monetary penalties.
 These external adjudicators will be endowed with all the powers, duties and functions of the Board in respect of any matter they have been appointed.
-The amendments also remove the use of Appeals Officers and provide that appeals from decisions of the Minister under Part II of the CLC will be referred to the Board.
-The Board will also become the appropriate forum to hear unjust dismissal complaints, rather than an adjudicator as it was under the previous regime.
+The amendments will also remove the use of Appeals Officers and provide that appeals from decisions of the Minister under Part II of the CLC will be referred to the Board.
+The Board will also become the appropriate forum to hear unjust dismissal complaints, rather than an adjudicator as it is under the current regime.

-Inspectors will also have an expanded authority under the new amendments.
+Future amendments will also endow Inspectors with an expanded authority.
 For instance, if an inspector forms the opinion that an employer is contravening, or has contravened, a provision under Part III, the inspector can issue a compliance order in writing, requiring the employer to terminate the contravention within a time frame specified by the inspector.
-Employers would also be required to comply with any specific steps and time frame provided by the inspector to ensure that the contravention does not continue to occur.
+Employers will also be required to comply with any specific steps and time frame provided by the inspector to ensure that the contravention does not continue to occur.

-Finally, employees will now be able to make a complaint under Part III of the CLC in writing to the Board if they believe that their employer has taken any of the following reprisals against them:
+Finally, as perhaps one of the more significant amendments still waiting to come into force, employees will be able to make a complaint under Part III of the CLC in writing to the Board if they believe that their employer has taken any of the following reprisals against them:

 - dismissing, suspending, laying off, or demoting the employee, imposing a financial or other penalty on the employee, or otherwise taking any disciplinary action against the employee, because the employee: